petermarshallio/druid-archimate/README.md

 The model here has been created using the [Archi modeling](https://www.archimatetool.com/download/) tool and is connected to Github via the [CoArchi](https://www.archimatetool.com/plugins/) plug-in.

-This work is constructed using the Archimate standard under the [Non-Commercial License](https://www.opengroup.org/archimate-31-non-commercial-license-0) and this content therefore MUST NOT be used for any commercial purpose.
+This work is constructed using the Archimate standard under the [Non-Commercial License](https://www.opengroup.org/archimate-31-non-commercial-license-0).